Monday, 16 September 2024

 In February 2016, my investigation of the mediaeval churches of South Yorkshire started at St. Helen's church in Treeton and using the X54 bus, I then visited the churches in Aston, Todwick and Harthill – all of which are built in the variety of the Mexborough Rock that is known locally as Rotherham Red sandstone.

-I discovered that the red colouration of this sandstone as seen in these churches and other historic buildings and old boundary walls in the southern part of Rotherham can be quite variable, with various shades of dull red/salmon pink to a light brown/yellow being common further to the south.
+I discovered that the red colouration of this sandstone, as seen in these churches and other historic buildings and old boundary walls in the southern part of Rotherham, can be quite variable and shades of dull red/salmon pink to light brown/yellow are common further to the south.

 The Church of St. John the Baptist in 2016.